🦺 Business Insurance · Generali · Spain

 Legal framework

-Collective accident insurance is governed by Ley 50/1980 general provisions plus the specific obligations of Real Decreto Legislativo 2/2015 .
-Estatuto de los Trabajadores.
-Many sectoral Convenios Colectivos (CC) mandate accident insurance for employees with specific cover amounts and types — failure to comply is sanctioned under RDL 5/2000 (LISOS) with fines from €626 to €187,515 per breach.
+Collective accident insurance is governed by the general rules of Ley 50/1980.
+On top of these sit the duties set by Real Decreto Legislativo 2/2015 (Estatuto de los Trabajadores).
+Many sector Convenios Colectivos (CC) require accident insurance for staff, and set the cover amounts and types.
+If an employer does not comply, RDL 5/2000 (LISOS) sets fines from €626 to €187,515 per breach.

 Workplace vs 24/7 cover

-Two main structures: Workplace cover (accidente laboral) — pays only for accidents during work hours, including travel to/from work (in itinere).
-This is the minimum required by most CCs.
-24/7 cover (accidente común) — pays for any accident, work or not.
-Often required by CCs in physical-labour sectors, and increasingly used as an enhanced employee benefit.
+There are two main types.
+Workplace cover (accidente laboral) pays only for accidents during work hours, including travel to and from work (in itinere).
+This is the minimum most CCs ask for.
+24/7 cover (accidente común) pays for any accident, at work or not.
+CCs in physical-labour sectors often need it, and many employers now add it as a staff perk.

 Typical Convenio Colectivo amounts

 CC-specified accident cover varies by sector.
-Common minimums:
+Common minimums are:

 Tax treatment

-CC-mandated accident insurance premiums are fully deductible as a business expense (Impuesto sobre Sociedades).
-The cover is not treated as IRPF income for the employee — it is a statutory protection, not a discretionary benefit.
-Lump-sum payouts to the employee or beneficiary on a covered event are subject to ISD (inheritance/donation tax) at the autonomous community rate.
+CC-required accident insurance premiums are fully deductible as a business expense (Impuesto sobre Sociedades).
+The cover is not treated as IRPF income for the employee.
+It is a legal protection, not an optional perk.
+Lump-sum payouts after a claim go to the employee or their family.
+They are subject to ISD (inheritance/donation tax) at the autonomous community rate.

 Compliance certificate

-The Inspección de Trabajo and the labour authority can require, on request, a certificado de cumplimiento from the insurer confirming the employer's policy meets the CC requirements.
+The Inspección de Trabajo and the labour authority can ask for a certificado de cumplimiento.
+The insurer issues this to confirm the employer's policy meets the CC rules.
 Generali and the major Spanish insurers issue these certificates within 1 working day.
-Without a current certificate, a routine inspection can trigger sanctions even if cover is in place.
+Without a current one, a routine inspection can lead to fines even if cover is in place.

 Indicative price